urmade/Auth0-B2B-Lab-Instructions/pages/3: Enabling multi-tenacy.md

 Once you have entered your detail, you should receive a password for your user as well as a client ID that you can use to set up the SSO connection.
 Please note both as we will need it throughout the lab to login into Okta.

-1. Set up OIDC enterprise connection (use client ID and tenant from website above) and make sure the connection is enabled for your application.
-To do so, go to Authentication --> Enterprise --> Open ID connect and click create connection.
-Enter a connection name and copy the Issuer URL and ClientID from the organisation you just created..
-Then click create.
+1. In order to let the newly created organization sign into our application, you have to register it as a new OpenID Connect (OIDC) enterprise connection.
+To do so, go to Authentication --> Enterprise --> Open ID connect in the Auth0 Dasboard and click create connection.
+Enter a connection name (this can be anything) and copy the Issuer URL and ClientID from the organisation you just created.
+Click on "Create" to complete the setup.

-2. Configure Home Realm Discovery in new OIDC enterprise connection (set to domain of your user, if user is someone@example.com then enter example.com as HRD domain)
-To do so, enter the connection by clicking on it and go to the Login Experience tab.
-You can enter the HRD domain in the Identity Provider domains input box.

-3. Sign into your app and enter (??)
-4. Create organization (give it name of organization you specified on website).

-5. Enable OIDC enterprise connection on organization and enable auto-membership.
-You can access this by clicking on the organization you've just created and then go in to the Connections tab.
-Then you can enable connection and you can then select the connection you've just created.

-6. Go to Auth0 Application and enable login for organizations only.
-Applications --> Applications --> Select your application --> Organizations
-Enable the Display Organization Prompt and set the dropdown to "Team members of organizations"

-7. Return to the pizza site, click on login, enter your organization name, sign in.
-(Observe that we now have an org_id displayed on our website).

-Congrats
+2. To make sure users are actually redirected to your new organization, click on "Login Experience" in your newly created connection.
+Add the domain of your newly created user into the "Identity Provider Domains" (e.g. example.com if your user was called test@example.com) and click on "Save" on the bottom of the page.
+Lastly, go to "Applications" and make sure your connection is enabled for your Pizza0 application.
+3. Open an incognito window and sign into your application again (by clicking the login button).
+When you enter your newly created user now (e.g. test@example.com), you should be redirected to your newly created organization and be able to sign in with the credentials that you received when registering the organization.

+4. Auth0 has a native concept of Organizations that makes it easier for you as a developer to organize and manage all your business customers and their login into your solution.
+To create an organization, go to "Organizations" in the sidebar of the Auth0 Dashboard and click on "Create Organization".
+Give it an easy to remember name (users will need it when signing into your app) and click "Add Organization.
+5. Next, you need to enable the OIDC connection you just created in the new organization.
+In your organization, go to "Connections" -> "Enable Connections".
+Find the connection you have previously created and click "Enable Connection".
+In the next window, click on "Enable Auto-Membership" and "Save".
+This means that users who will access your app through this connection will automatically be part of your organization.

+6. Lastly, we need to let our Pizza0 application know that we expect business users to sign in instead of everyday end users.
+Find your application by navigating to "Applications" -> "Applications" in the Auth0 Dashboard and click on the application you have registered previously.
+In the following window you will find a tab called "Organizations".
+Navigate to that, enable the Display Organization Prompt and set the dropdown to "Team members of organizations".
+Note: Eventually the option to enable organizations will be greyed out.
+There will be a warning box that some login grants have to be disabled first.
+Click on "Disable Grants Now" and proceed.

+7. Return to your Pizza0 site and click on login.
+You will now be asked to enter your organizations name (which is the one you gave to your organization when you registered it).
+The login will automatically redirect you to your Identity Provider (aka Okta if you follow the lab), where you can sign in with your users credentials.
+After successful login you should now have an organization ID displayed in the header of the Pizza0 site.

+### Congratulations, you can now start your successful B2B business!
+By completing these steps we now can safely integrate our business customers into our application and even make sure to keep track of them through organizations.
+Under the hood, this brings a lot of value: Your customers admins can still provision / deprovision users, control who has access to your app, and see how frequently your app is used.
+And you just saved a few days of building your own OpenID Connect integration!

+If you are doing this lab in a guided class, please wait for your instructor to continue the course.
+Otherwise, you may proceed to the next lab to see how you can give your application a lot more information about our users.